Housing Placement

 Everett Taylor

-Director of Housing Locations and Employment Services
+Director of Housing Location and Regional Coordination

-Partner Highlight / Jewish Community Foundation
+Partner Highlight / Health Net